-Family/Student Tour: We conduct our preschool tours separately from our elementary/middle school tours, because preschool families generally have different needs and questions regarding the program.
+Family/Student Tour: Please join us for either an in-person or virtual tour!
 Some grown-ups prefer to come alone, others bring their children with them.
 Either is fine!
 You’ll know what’s best for you.
 Click here to see our current tour schedule.

 This initial visit includes gathering in our Community Room, touring the entire building including our elementary and middle school spaces, and visiting the preschool classrooms.
 You’ll get to see children and teachers in action, ask questions, and share information about you and your family.